Jameson4/Optimal_Circuitry_COS_214_Project/Final Project Code/Readme.md

 In the main a few countries are created using the _Country class_ of the pattern Then those countries are added to the Group of Countries (CountryGroup class)

+## How to run code
+A makefile has been included. to run the program <br>
+Open the terminal and on the project directory folder execute: _make_ then _make run_ <br>
+The main.cpp as it currently is will be executed.

 ### Other notes
 _algorithm_  library was used in conjuction with the _vector_ library